Who treats orthopedic conditions?

 Conducting group or individual treatment to help children and adults in a mental health center learn to cope with daily activities

-Recommending changes in layout and design of the home or school to allow children and adults with injuries or disabilities greater access and mobility
+Advising changes in layout and design of the home or school so that children and adults with injuries or disabilities have greater access and mobility

-Occupational therapists work in a variety of different settings, including:
+Occupational therapists work in many different settings, including:

 Home care agencies

-Physical medicine and rehabilitation, also known as physiatry, is a medical specialty that involves the process of restoring lost abilities for a person who has been disabled as a result of disease, disorder, or injury.
-Physiatry provides integrated, multidisciplinary care aimed at recovery of the whole person by addressing the patient's physical, psychological, medical, vocational, and social needs.
-The doctor who specializes in physical medicine and rehabilitation is called a physiatrist.
+Physical medicine and rehabilitation, also known as physiatry, is a medical specialty that helps to restore lost abilities for a person who has been disabled due to disease, disorder, or injury.
+Physiatry provides integrated, multidisciplinary care aimed at recovery of the whole person.
+It does this by addressing the person's physical, psychological, medical, vocational, and social needs.
+The doctor who specializes in physical medicine and rehab is called a physiatrist.

-A podiatrist specializes in foot care and is licensed to prescribe medicine and perform some surgery.
+A podiatrist specializes in foot care and is licensed to prescribe medicine and do some surgery.

-Other providers who specialize in the care of orthopedic conditions may assist your doctor in providing care.
+Other providers who specialize in the care of orthopedic conditions may help your doctor to provide care.

-Depending on the specific condition involved, other doctors and healthcare professionals, such as pain specialists, may be involved in treating orthopedic conditions.
-For example, a neurologist or neurosurgeon may help treat problems involving the spine because of involvement of the spinal cord.
-Occupational therapists may be involved in treating conditions that require rehabilitation.
+Depending on the specific condition, other doctors and healthcare professionals, such as pain specialists, may be involved in treating orthopedic conditions.
+For instance, a neurologist or neurosurgeon may help treat problems affecting the spine because of involvement of the spinal cord.
+Occupational therapists may be involved in treating conditions that require rehab.
 Occupational therapists often work with physical therapists.